Lenstra elliptic-curve factorization: Software implementations

 GMP-ECM of Paul Zimmerman is a general-purpose implementation of the Lenstra algorithm based on the GNU Multiple Precision Arithmetic Library.
 It has been continually updated, with the latest version as of September 2025 being 7.0.6 from July 2024.
 It allows Montgomery, Weierstrass, and (twisted) Hessian curves.
 It can run stage 1 for a subset of Montgomery curves on a CUDA GPU, with the earlier implementation by Cyril Bouvier in 2012 having been replaced by Seth Troisi's newer implementation in 2021.
-Version 7.0.6 also includes an implmentation of the HECM method, (described below), the p-1 and p+1 methods, and primality proving using APRCL.
+Version 7.0.6 also includes an implementation of the HECM method, (described below), the p-1 and p+1 methods, and primality proving using APRCL.
 GMP-ECM is used in SageMath.

 Daniel J. Bernstein and coworkers have published a series of implementations based on Twisted Edwards elliptic curves between 2008 and 2010.
 They all claim to outperform the contemporary version of GMP-ECM, with the latest being EECM-MPFQ of 2008.
 Two GPU implementations are also available from Bernstein, the newer and faster one being CUDA-EECM of 2009.

 Prime95 includes an implementation of Lenstra ECM for Montgomery and Edwards curves.
 It is used for the ECM subproject of Great Internet Mersenne Prime Search, which seeks to factor composite Mersenne numbers no smaller than 2^{1213}.
 It can produce stage 1 output compatible with GMP-ECM as well as consume stage 1 output from GMP-ECM.
 It is faster than GMP-ECM at stage 1.

 John Wloka and coworkers published ecmongpu, an implementation of both stage 1 and stage 2 of Lenstra ECM based on Twisted Edwards elliptic curves, in 2020.
 Their paper report on performance for factoring moduli up to 448 bits long (between 2^{447} and 2^{448}-1).

 All software listed above are open-source.
 In addition, the open-source PARI/GP and proprietary Magma (computer algebra system) also contain "good ECM implementations" according to Paul Zimmerman.
 An earlier 16-bit software implementation is giantint by Richard Crandall.